apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 importVm API
 ~~~~~~~~~~~~

-importVm API serves as a tool for import of instances, identified by the provided name, from an external
-host into the CloudStack environment.
-Throughout this import process, steps are taken to ensure the secure and
-efficient transfer of disk images, formatted in the QCOW2 standard, from the external host to a designated storage pool
-within CloudStack.
+importVm API invokes the import/migration of the instance (it's disks).
+Instance's volumes are first converted to the QCOW2 file on the remote host,
+and then copied over via SSH to the CloudStack pool.

-The conversion of existing disk images to a complete QCOW2 format is handled by the qemu-img utility, streamlining
+The conversion of existing disk images of the Instance on a remote host, to a QCOW2 format is handled by the qemu-img utility.
+Administrators can
-compatibility and enhancing performance within the CloudStack ecosystem.
-Administrators have the flexibility to
-configure the temporary storage location on the external host for the converted file, with the default location set to /tmp.
+choose the temporary storage location on the external host for the converted file, with the default location set to /tmp.

 **Request parameters**: